ralkuj/SexRatioBehaviorGenetics/README.md

 Ralf Kuja-Halkola, 01, 02, 03, 04.
 Kaitlyn Harper, 05.

 The simulations in first files (01) is free of external data.
-The simulation in sexond and last file (02 and 04) uses data on family structure from Zietsch et al, data cannot be shared openly.
+The simulation in second and fourth file (02 and 04) uses data on family structure from Zietsch et al, this data cannot be shared openly.

 Files and short description: